Cycles in the de Rham cohomology of abelian varieties over number fields: Introduction

 For a general $K$, the group $G_\ell$ only contains information about the relative Frobenii $\varphi_v^{m_v}$, where $m_v=[K_v:\bQ_p]$.
-Without additional inputs, it is only reasonable to expect that the connectedness of $G_\ell$ would imply that a variant of $G\dR$ defined using $\varphi_v^{m_v}$ is almost connected.
-In analogy with Bost's theorem, one may expect:
+Without additional inputs, it seems that the connectedness of $G_\ell$ would only imply that a variant of $G_\aT$ defined using $\varphi_v^{m_v}$ is almost connected.
+However, we do not have a variant of Bost's theorem with relative Frobenii beyond a couple of cases when the Mumford--Tate groups are small.

-\begin{conj} If $s\in \End(H^1_{\mathrm{dR}}(A,L))$ is fixed by all but finitely many relative Frobenii, then $s$ is an $L$-linear combination of algebraic cycles. \end{conj}

-One can prove a generalization of \Cref{thm_QMT} for an arbitrary $K$ using this conjecture.
-However, it seems difficult to prove the conjecture in general.

-To illustrate the idea of the proof of \Cref{thm_main}, we focus on the case when $A_{\bar{K}}$ is simple.
-Case (1) was known before our work.
-For the rest, the main task is to show that the centralizer of $G^\circ\dR$ in $\End(H^1_{\mathrm{dR}}(A/K))$ coincides with that of $G\dR$.
-In the case (2), since the Mumford--Tate group is not too large, we use Bost's theorem to show that otherwise $G\dR^\circ$ must be a torus.
+We now illustrate the idea of the proof of \Cref{thm_main}.
+The main task is to show that the centralizer of $G^\circ_\aT$ in $\End(H^1_{\mathrm{dR}}(A/K))$ coincides with that of $G\MT$.
+In case (2), since the Mumford--Tate group is not too large, we use Bost's theorem to show that otherwise $G_\aT^\circ$ must be a torus.
 Then we deduce that $A$ must have complex multiplication using a theorem of Noot (\cite{Noot}*{Thm.
-2.8}) on formal deformation spaces at a point of ordinary reduction.
-To exploit the strengthening of Bost's result to tackle case (3), we need to understand $\varphi_v$ for all $v$ lying over $p\in M$, where $M$ is some set of rational primes of density $1$.
+2.8}) on formal deformation spaces at a point of ordinary reduction and hence we reduce this case to the case when $A$ has complex multiplication.
+To exploit the strengthening of Bost's result to tackle case (1), we need to understand $\varphi_v$ for all finite places $v$ of $K$ lying over some set $M$ of rational primes of density $1$.
 While Serre's theorem on the ranks of Frobenius tori only provides information about completely split primes, we prove a refinement when $G_\ell=\GSp_{2g}$ that takes into account the other primes.
-Our result asserts that the Frobenius tori are of maximal rank for all $v$ lying over $p\in M$.
-The rest of the argument is similar to that of the case (2).
+Our result asserts that there exists a set $M$ of rational primes of density $1$ such that the Frobenius tori are of maximal rank for all $v$ lying over $M$.
+The rest of the argument is similar to that of case (2).